 Read

-Richie Dawson, Site Manager for Northern Gas Networks, said: “We would like to apologise in advance for any inconvenience caused during these essential works.
-However, it is vital that we carry out this work in order to continue to maintain a safe and reliable gas supply to the residents of Ashington and the wider network.”
+Chris Reed, Operations Manager at Northern Gas Networks, said: “We would like to apologise in advance for any inconvenience caused during these essential works.
+However, it’s vital we complete them in order to continue to maintain a safe and reliable gas supply to the residents of Leeds.”

 Anyone that smells gas or suspects carbon monoxide should call the National Gas Emergency Service immediately on 0800 111 999.
 This line is in operation 24-hours a day, seven days a week.